_____________________________________

 Coffee cup types (how many?
 Can we do this in one paragraph or do we need one per coffee cup type?
 Use counting technique of two or three)

-PIVOT PARA from backgrount to ANALYSIS PARAS
+PIVOT PARA from background to ANALYSIS PARAS

 CAUSE/EFFECT continued (system) -->VALUE (Harm or benefit)